Sweden - Data Protection Overview

-Dating back to the implementation of the 1978 Act, entities that were processing personal data had an obligation to notify IMY of their personal data processing activities.
-However, with the implementation of GDPR, such obligations were removed and entities are no longer required to notify IMY of their personal data processing.
+Dating back to the implementation of the Swedish Data Act in 1973, entities that were processing personal data had an obligation to notify IMY of their personal data processing activities.
+However, with the implementation of the GDPR, such obligations were removed and entities are no longer required to notify IMY of their personal data processing.

-- there is an obligation within labour legislation or in the areas of social security and social protection for the data controller to do so; or
+- there is an obligation within labor legislation or in the areas of social security and social protection for the data controller to do so; or

-- the data subject has expressed their consent of such disclosure.
+- the data subject has expressed their consent to such disclosure.

-Furthermore, the Swedish Criminal Data Act (SFS 2018:1177) (only available in Swedish here) (the 'Criminal Data Act'), which applies to processing of personal data carried out by authorised public authorities for the purpose of preventing, averting or discovering criminal activities, investigating crimes or prosecuting criminals, executing criminal sanctions, and maintaining public order and security, contains specific requirements regarding transfers of personal data.
-Authorised public authorities may, according to Chapter 8, Section 1 of the Criminal Data Act, with a few exceptions, transfer personal data to a third country or an international organisation only if the transfer is:
+Furthermore, the Swedish Criminal Data Act (SFS 2018:1177) (only available in Swedish here) (the 'Criminal Data Act'), which applies to processing of personal data carried out by authorized public authorities for the purpose of preventing, averting or discovering criminal activities, investigating crimes or prosecuting criminals, executing criminal sanctions, and maintaining public order and security, contains specific requirements regarding transfers of personal data.
+Authorized public authorities may, according to Chapter 8, Section 1 of the Criminal Data Act, with a few exceptions, transfer personal data to a third country or an international organization only if the transfer is:

 - necessary to prevent, avert or discover criminal activities, investigate crimes or prosecute criminals, execute criminal sanctions, or maintain public order and security;

-- directed to an authorised public authority in a third country or an international organisation which is an authorised authority; and
+- directed to an authorized public authority in a third country or an international organization which is an authorized authority; and

 - subject to either an adequacy decision, appropriate safeguards, or a derogation for a specific situation.